WisualOfficial/SourceSerif/README.md

    * Support Emoji 15.1.
 Copied from Windows<sup>10.0.27723.1000</sup>.
 8. **Noto Color Emoji**<sup>2.047</sup> as supplemental  Emoji font, as Flags are not included in Segoe UI Emoji.
 9. **Segoe UI Variable**<sup>2.03</sup> as replacement of Google Sans Clock.
-## Thing to do
-1. Planned to fix text sinking on Android 14.
-2. Planned on supporting Android 15.